michaelli00/CMSC412/exam-notes/midterm2.md

 ### Thread Scheduling

 Only kernel threads can be scheduled.
-User threads are managed by thread library and are mapped to a kernel level thread (through LWP)
+User threads are managed by thread library and are mapped to a kernel level thread (LWP)

 - **Process contention scope**: user threads within the same process for kernel threads in many-to-many or many-to-one models

   - Scheduler can preempt threads based on priority given by programmer

-- **System contention scope**: kernel threads compete with other all threads in the system for CPU time (one-to-oone model)
+- **System contention scope**: kernel threads compete with other all threads in the system for CPU time (one-to-one model)

 ### Multi-Processor Sharing